Bakeries close across Gaza as World Food Programme warns food supplies are set to run out in two weeks

 “I went to every bakery.
 Every time we ask, they say there’s no flour due to the closure of the crossings.
 The Israelis control the crossings.
 We don’t know where to go,” Abdul Rahman Fattayeh said.

-Ibrahim al-Kurd, a local Palestinian, told CNN the situation was “extremely difficult, beyond explanation.”
+Ibrahim al-Kurd, another local, told CNN the situation was “extremely difficult, beyond explanation.”

 “I have 40 family members, and I’ve been searching for bread for them since 8 a.m., going around all the bakeries in Deir al-Balah.
 None are operating,” al-Kurd said.
 “There’s no flour, no firewood, nothing.
 Not even water.
 It’s dire,” he added.